Choosing A School - Thoughts For Parents

 Simply save your schools to my schools

 You must be a subscriber, not just a registered user to compare school performance by:

 - Selecting schools they are interested in and saving them to 'My Schools'

-- Once selection is saved click on the My Saved Schools box (located near top menu RHS just under shop).
+- Once selection is saved click on the My Saved Schools box (located near top menu RHS just under find a school).

 - Select the 'View All Saved Schools' link within My Saved Schools

 - You should now have a list view of all saved schools - click on the 'Compare' button.

 You could opt for the school that has the uniform you like best or, if you are a subscriber, you could compare the schools via My Schools to see which really is best for your child.

 Do consult our check-lists of questions to ask when visiting schools (see below).

 Can I find the best schools for say chemistry and geography at A-level?

 Yes, if you are a subscriber you can either:

 - Use My Schools (see above) to find the best performing schools from your selection or